bjornbm/dimensional/README.md

          putStrLn $ "The journey requires " ++ show wholeSeconds ++ " seconds, rounded up to the nearest second."
 ```

+## Package Flags

+Package flags are available which enable us to provide instances for Quantity that are useful to interoperate with various popular packages without burdening all users with those
+dependencies or creating orphan instances.

+To install with a `Functor` instance for quantities of all dimensions, instead of just
+for dimensionless quantities, use:

+`cabal install dimensional -f functor`

+To install with `ToJSON` and `FromJSON` instances for `Quantity`, use:

+`cabal install dimensional -f aeson`

+Similarly the `binary`, `cereal`, `linear`, and `vector-space` flags enable appropriate
+instances for use with the packages of the same names.

 ## Contributing

 For project information (issues, updates, wiki, examples) see: